IvoFritsch/hsqldb-manager/README.md

 | list | List all the currently deployed and running databases. |
 | sqltool <db_name> | Open the SQL access tool in the provided database. |

+## Access control:

+The acces control for the deployed databases is configured inside the supplied `acl.txt`.
+Open the file for more instructions.